Skip to Main Content

 Tap into the enthusiasm of your community through volunteer ambassadors who can spread the word about your shows through social media, local networks, or distributing flyers.

 Ambassadors bring authenticity and a personal touch to your outreach efforts.
 Offer them perks like free tickets or exclusive merchandise in exchange for their time and support.
+Check out our guide on volunteer management to build an effective ambassador program.

 13. Leverage Local Media Outlets